alejoalvarez/java/Java8/Function/Java 8 BinaryOperator.md

 }
 ```

-The **BiFunction** tajes two argument of any type, and returns a result of any type.
+The **BiFunction** takes two argument of any type, and returns a result of any type.

 ```cs
 BiFunction,java